-ICARH’s human rights Unit is saddled with the responsibility of promoting and protecting the rights of minority groups in the FCT and across the country, intervening in cases of human rights breach of persons based on their real or perceived sexual orientation, gender identity, and expression.
+ICARH’s Human Rights Unit is saddled with the responsibility of promoting and protecting the rights of minority groups within the Federal Capital Territory and across Nigeria, intervening in cases of human rights breach of persons based on their real or perceived sexual orientation, gender identity, and expression.

-Through our network of lawyers across Nigeria, we provide pro-bono legal services to victims of violence and discrimination based on their real or perceived sexual orientation, gender identity and expression.
-Through evidence based reporting of cases of violence of LGBTIQ persons, ICARH engages with national, regional and international human rights bodies to ensure that the rights of sexual minorities are recognised, protected, and promoted.
+Through our network of lawyers across Nigeria, we provide pro-bono legal services to victims of violence and discrimination based on their real or perceived sexual orientation, gender identity, and expression.
+Through evidence-based reporting of cases of violence of LGBTQI+ persons, ICARH engages with national, regional, and international human rights bodies to ensure that the rights of sexual minorities are recognised, protected, and promoted.

-Recognizing the importance of understanding their personal security, ICARH offers security and safety information to sexual minorities to ensure that human rights breach are kept to a minimum.
+Recognising the importance of understanding their personal security, ICARH provides security and safety information to sexual minorities to ensure that human rights breaches are kept to a minimum.

 Through our 24/7 dedicated toll-free helplines, we are able to report attacks and provide immediate assistance through all available justice systems.